nickyiliwang0000/h/jquery/to-do-app.md

 });
 ```

-To print the item that was clicked we use the `this` variable.
+To print the item that was clicked we use the `this` keyword.

 ```js
 $('ul').on('click', 'li', function(){